John Maxwell, 4th Lord Herries of Terregles: Biography

-Herries was one of the assize who acquitted James Hepburn, 4th Earl of Bothwell of the murder of Henry Stuart, Lord Darnley, and excused himself for doing so merely on the ground that in the indictment the murder was stated wrongly to have been done on the 9th instead of on the morning of the 10th February.
+Herries was one of the assize who acquitted James Hepburn, 4th Earl of Bothwell of the murder of Henry Stuart, Lord Darnley, and excused himself for doing so merely on the ground that in the indictment the murder was stated wrongly to have been done on the 9th instead of on the morning of 10 February.
 He was, however, rather an enemy than a friend of Bothwell.
 Sir James Melville states that when rumours reached Herries of the queen's intention to marry Bothwell, he besought her on his knees to eschew "sic utter wrak and inconvenientis as that wuld bring on".

 Herries signed the Ainslie Tavern Bond in April 1567, an agreement amongst the Scottish lords to support the marriage of Mary, Queen of Scots, and the Earl of Bothwell.
 Herries remained faithful to the queen when the marriage resulted in disaster to her.
 Although not present at Carberry, he subscribed the band at Dumbarton on her behalf; and such was the faith in his honesty and ability that the queen's lords entrusted to him the management of her cause, and advised Francis Throckmorton that communications from Elizabeth I in reference to means of aiding her should be sent to him.
 Throckmorton informed William Cecil that Herries was "the cunning horse-leech and the wisest of the whole faction; but, as the Queen of Scots says of him, there is nobody can be sure of him".

 For a time Herries declined to have any conference with Moray so long as the queen was imprisoned, and he refused to permit the herald to proclaim the regency of Moray at Glasgow.
 On 14 October 1567 he came to Edinburgh and gave in his acknowledgment of the regent's authority, but, as would appear from the letter of the Bishop of St Andrews to him, the submission was merely nominal.
 At the meeting of parliament in December, he made a remarkable speech to the effect that those who, in view of the queen's refusal to give up Bothwell, had "sequestered" her in Lochleven had done the "duty of noble men", and that therefore Argyll, Huntly, and others, ought to give in their acknowledgment to the king's party, as he and others had done.
 Notwithstanding these specious professions he subscribed the band for the queen's deliverance from Lochleven, joined her standard immediately after her escape, and fought for her at Langside on 13 May 1568, where he had the command of the horse.